faranalytics/memoiz/README.md

 #### Dictionaries

 By default a dictionary is sorted by the string representation of its keys prior to indexing the callable's return value.
-If you wish to rely on the iteration order of `dict` instances you can specify this preference as an argument to the `sortables` parameter of the [Memoiz](#the-memoiz-class) constructor (e.g., pass in `(set,)` in order to override the default).
+If you wish to rely on the iteration order of `dict` instances you can specify this preference as an argument to the `sortables` parameter of the [Memoiz](#the-memoiz-class) constructor (e.g., pass in the tuple `(set,)` in order to override the default).

 #### Sets